nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Listing all tasks containing the same tag : `ls -t`

-Shows a list of all tasks under the same module.
+Shows a list of all tasks under the same tag.

 Format: `ls -t TAG_NAME`
 * `TAG_NAME`: The word to tag the task with, should be alphanumeric, ie must not contain any spaces.